chiflmas/chiflmas.github.io/_posts/2022-12-23-aeronautical-charts.md

   ![Aeronautical chart](/img/posts/aero_chart.jpg){:class="image-2"}
 </span>

-I have approximately 60 airports to keep track of and each airport has between 10 and 15 distinct charts.
-Moreover, charts gets modified very often almost on a monthly basis.
+I have approximately 60 airports to keep track of and each airport has between 10 and 15 different charts.
+Moreover, charts get modified very often almost on a monthly basis.

 ```python
 airports = ['LECH', 'LERI', 'LEPP', 'LEMH', 'LELL', 'LEIB',